the-ahuja-lab/SynGlue/README.md

 ## License

-MetaboGlue is licensed under the MIT License.
+SynGlue is licensed under the MIT License.
 See [LICENSE](https://www.notion.so/saveenasolanki/LICENSE) for more details.

 ## Acknowledgments